Ebatsin/locomotor/convention.md

 ### Acronymes

-Acronymes in names must respect the naming convention in that file, even if it is not the way it is normally written
+Acronymes in names must respect the naming convention defined here, even if it is not the way it is normally written

 Example : `HttpCollection` (instead of `HTTPCollection`)